selinon/selinonlib/README.md

 ### Why is this tool useful?

-See [Selinon](https://github.com/fridex/selinon) dispatcher for usage examples.
+See [Selinon](https://github.com/selinon/selinon) for usage examples.
 This tool is intended to automatically generate Python code from a YAML configuration file, perform additional consistency checks or plot flow graphs.

 ### Examples: